neonevm/neon-evm.docs/docs/governance/neon_daos/neon_daos.md

 ### Ecosystem Foundation
 The Ecosystem Foundation is a organization that acts as the Ecosystem Assembly's agent.
 As the Assembly's agent, the Foundation is responsible for required to implement Ecosystem Assembly proposals that cannot be done automatically.
 These responsibilities include:
-* Doing KYC and AML for contractors and grantees
+* Performing necessary Know-Your-Customer (KYC) and Anti-Money Laundering (AML) processes for contractors and grantees
 * Signing agreements with contractors on behalf of the Ecosystem Assembly
+* Process signed agreements with regards to acceptance and payments
-* Bookkeeping and reporting this info to the Ecosystem
+* Bookkeeping and reporting pertinent information to the Ecosystem Assembly

 The Ecosystem Foundation also has the power to enact token transfers between different accounts, just like the Ecosystem Assembly.
 However, since it is not an Assembly and therefore is not subject to a formal proposal vetting and approval process, such a transfer may be made very quickly.

 ## Development
 As the owner of the Neon EVM program, the Development Assembly is the group that deals with the technical aspects of the Neon EVM.
+In break-glass emergency scenarios, Emergency Engineers with a 2 out of N multisig setup may elect to stop the Neon EVM if deemed necessary by the Development Assembly.
+They are also tasked with restarting the EVM after the emergency has been addressed appropriately.

 ### Development Assembly

-The Development Assembly is responsible for overseeing upgrades to the Neon EVM, identifying and proritizing relevant feature upgrades, as well as for preventing funds from being maliciously withdrawn from dApps on Neon.
+The Development Assembly is responsible for overseeing upgrades to the Neon EVM, identifying and proritizing relevant feature upgrades, appointing Emergency Engineers, as well as for preventing funds from being maliciously withdrawn from dApps on Neon.

 When upgrading the Neon EVM, Development Assembly cannot change the source code.
 Instead, it loads an approved precompiled version of the EVM.
 It can also add and remove precompiled Neon EVM versions from its approved version list.
 The Development Assembly also has the power to appoint Emergency Engineers that have the power to upgrade the EVM to an approved version without the Assembly's approval.

 To prevent malicious withdrawals, the Development Assembly can either stop the Neon EVM via emergency mode or move it to maintenance mode in order to prevent the transfers from going through.
 Maintenance mode is when the EVM finalizes transactions that have started, but declines any new transactions, whereas emergency mode is when all transactions are declined.